chipsalliance/chisel/docs/src/appendix/chisel-plugin.md

 ### Generating the `_elementsImpl` method
 For generating the elementsImpl method, the default is off.
-Turn it on by using the javac flag
+Turn it on by using the scalac flag
 ```
 -P:chiselplugin:buildElementAccessor
 ```